Replacement Window Contractors in Austin, TX

 - Wood replacement windows cost between $800 and $1000 each

 Since summers are hot and humid in Austin, it is important to find a window that is designed specifically for the climate.
-The easiest way to understand the energy efficiency of a window is by understanding the ratings listed on the National Fenestration Ratings Council that is placed on every window.
+The easiest way to understand the energy efficiency of a window is by understanding the ratings listed on the National Fenestration Ratings Council that is placed on every new window being installed.

 As an Austin homeowner, the expense of replacing old windows is one that will save you money in the long run.
 When you buy windows that meet ENERGY STAR® requirements, you can expect to save as much as $266 in heating and cooling costs each year.
 You will also be making a big step towards a more sustainable way of life since you will be decreasing your use of nonrenewable energy sources.